 We later went and checked the sewage works ponds just behind the horse riding stables.
 In the bushes were Parula Warbler, Cuban Vireo and a Blackpoll Warbler which was the first time I had seen one in Cuba.
 Andy Mitchell tells me that large numbers passed through Cuba last autumn.
 Unfortunately I only managed a record shot and it moved on.
 The lagoons held the usual Black-necked Stilts, Killdeer, Lesser Yellowlegs, a Least Stint and a small flock of Blue-winged Teal.

-Amongst the butterflies were Chestnut Leafwing Memphis echemus, Smudged Yellow Eurema lucina, Common Long-tailed Skipper Urbanus proteus, more Cuban White Ganyra menciae, Tropical Checkered Skipper Pyrgus oileus and several Concolorous Skipper Burca concolor.
+Amongst the butterflies were Chestnut Leafwing Cymatogramma echemus, Smudged Yellow Eurema lucina, Common Long-tailed Skipper Urbanus proteus, more Cuban White Ganyra menciae, Tropical Checkered Skipper Pyrgus oileus and several Concolorous Skipper Burca concolor.